chaosAD/DummyProject2/Readme.md

 Introduction
 ============
-This is simple demo to show to push to GitHub.com
+This is simple demo to show how to push to GitHub.com